JuanLopez2004/CSCI490-Project-Data-Mining/WEEK_1_PLAN.md

 ## Day 7: Summary and Handoff

 **What to code:**
-- Summary statistics for all features
+- Summary statistics for all features (done)
-- List of key findings and insights
+- List of key findings and insights (done)
 - Save clean dataset for Week 2 -- (done)
 - Document which features predict death -- (done)